Tampere/development_guide/README.md

 * Do You Offer SDKs?
 * What API Endpoints and Event Integrations Does Your API Offer?
 * Why am I Getting This Error Code or Unexpected Response?

+Often it is best to offer an interactive documentation such as Swagger, that can create API calls and display results within the documentation.

 ## Developer eXperience